MatchyChin/IDEA9103_tut2GroupA/README.md

 # IDEA9103_tut2GroupA

+## Audio - Mondrian's Vision

+What is in Mondrian's mind when he painted this artwork?

 ## User Input - Interactive Color Blocks

 Welcome to the Interactive Color Blocks experience!
 This dynamic visual display reacts to your mouse movement, creating a captivating dance of colors and shapes on your screen.